School of Information and Library Science (GRAD)

 Grading Status: Letter grade.

-Disasters can come in a variety of forms (e.g. hurricanes, floods, fires, tornadoes, etc.) and strike at any time.
-Preparedness, prevention, and planning are all critical components of effective disaster responsiveness.
-In this course, students will learn about disaster prevention, recovery, training, and outreach as they apply to the library setting.
+Crises come in many forms, from natural disasters to individual health emergencies.
+Preparedness, prevention, and planning are all critical components in handling these situations effectively.
+In this course, students will learn about risk assessment, training and other tools, disaster prevention, recovery, partnerships, and outreach as they apply to all types of libraries.

 Rules & Requirements